OpenBuilders/access-tool/backend/tests/guidelines.md

-# Testing Guidelines for Gateway Tool Backend
+# Testing Guidelines for Access Tool Backend

-This document outlines the testing strategy for the Gateway Tool backend, including unit tests, functional tests, and integration with the MySQL database.
+This document outlines the testing strategy for the Access Tool backend, including unit tests, functional tests, and integration with the MySQL database.

 ## Table of Contents
 1. [Testing Framework](#testing-framework)